-ACNH: Tips and tricks for meeting Jack on Halloween
+Animal Crossing: New Horizons Halloween guide — Tips and tricks for Jack on October 31

+Get ready to celebrate All Hallows Eve with your villagers as you welcome your special ghostly guest, Jack.

 Animal Crossing is sneakily one of the best Nintendo Switch games for Halloween.
-There are plenty of activities to keep you busy leading up to the last day of October when Jack, the self proclaimed "reigning Czar of Halloween" makes his appearance.
-Not sure what this guys deal is?
+There are plenty of activities to keep you busy leading up to the last day of October when Jack, the self-proclaimed "reigning Czar of Halloween," makes his appearance.
+Not sure what this guy's deal is?
 Well, we're here to tell you all about it and how to prepare to meet him.

+Note: In order to participate in the Halloween festivities, Resident Services must be upgraded in your game.

 Animal Crossing Jack the Czar of Halloween

-On October 31st, players will get to celebrate Halloween festivities with their villagers and a special holiday character named Jack.
+On October 31, players will get to celebrate Halloween festivities with their villagers and a special holiday character named Jack.
 Jack is a specter with a pumpkin head who has appeared in several previous Animal Crossing games.
-Although, we're not entirely sure what his function will be since some of the other pre-existing NPCs have been tweaked a little in this latest game.

-In past games, Jack has shown up during October and asks you to give him candy.
-If players obliged his sweet tooth, he would, in turn, give them Spooky furniture.
-However, if a player refused to give him candy or gave him some other item, Jack would pull some tricks like replacing the clothes you're wearing with moldy ones or taking your hat and making you wear a pumpkin helmet instead.

 How to dress like Jack